hrshdhgd/CoderGPT/README.md

 ## Description

 CoderGPT is a command line interface for generating/modifying code.
-It allows developers to enhance code by commenting, optimizing and adding tests to their project using the power of LLM.
+It allows developers to enhance code by commenting, optimizing, documenting and adding tests to their project using the power of LLM and GPT.
 This project is powered by [langchain](https://github.com/langchain-ai/langchain).

 ## Installation